dcodeIO/ClosureCompiler.js/README.md

 ClosureCompiler
 ---------------
-The API is quite simple:
+The API is quite simple and fully explained in a few lines of code:

 ```javascript
 var ClosureCompiler = require("closurecompiler");